Reprinted from Cape Cod & Islands Magazine

 A catwalk from the master bedroom suite leads past the heart pine treads and Douglas fir risers of the front entrance stairway, down past another bathroom (there are four-and-a-half in the house), to two children’s rooms similar in size and layout.
 “My daughter’s room is on the brighter south side of the house,” notes McDonald.
 “She has trouble getting up in the morning.”

 The finished basement houses a TV room, exercise room, and Karen’s office-a compact space with four high-tech computer screens and a videophone.
-Above the two-car garage, doghouse dormers add great charm to the guest quarters, which boast a second-story deck and a stunning view of the backyard and conservation land.
+Above the two-car garage, doghouse dormers add great charm to the guest quarters, which boasts a second-story deck and a stunning view of the backyard and conservation land.
 Nearby, lobster pots stacked neatly on the side yard reflect McDonald and the Vineyard life that suits him so well.

 You can see McDonald’s contentment in his smile and passion.
 “Life is too short to miss it,” he says.
 “There’s a lot going on.”
 One glance at his remarkable home, with its precise lines and striking details, makes it abundantly clear that Paul McDonald hasn’t missed a thing.